 ‘Skeleton bride,’ she said proudly, swinging her arms.

 Without thinking, I gave the little girl three packets of candy and her older sister two packets.
-I still don’t know why I made such a thoughtless decision in the moment, but off they went, looking very pleased, and I closed the door, feeling pretty pleased myself.
+I still don’t know why I made such a thoughtless decision in the moment, but off they went, looking pleased.
+I closed the door, feeling pretty pleased myself.

-A few minutes passed as I watched Henry fiddle with the desk.
-There was a knock at the door, and I grabbed my bowl of candy and started to make my way towards the door when the doorbell rang.
+A few minutes passed and I watched Henry fiddle with the desk.
+At the next knock, I grabbed the bowl of candy and made my way towards the door.
+The doorbell rang.
 Then it rang again.
 I hesitated.
-Multiple fists started beating against the door like small, iron hammers, and I heard children laughing and chatting outside.
-Slowly, I opened the door.
+Multiple fists started beating against the door like small iron hammers, and I heard children laughing and chatting outside.
+I opened the door slowly…

+Children blocked the entire doorway, their painted faces fading into the night.
 ‘Trick or treat!’ they yelled at me.
-Children blocked my entire doorway, their painted faces fading into the night.

-‘Oh, hi guys,’ I said with enthusiasm despite being quite taken aback.
+‘Oh, hi guys,’ I said with enthusiasm to mask my surprise.
 Where did all these kids come from?

 As if rehearsed, they formed a line to receive their candy, all the while pushing and shoving and chattering away.
-I had a strong suspicion that some of them had already made a dent in their candy hoards.
+I had a strong suspicion some of them had already made a dent in their Halloween candy.

 ‘…Ohh, and a scary skeleton, and a ghost…’